 To benchmark these findings, we queried our dataset for two biomarkers of infection commonly used in the clinic, C-reactive protein (CRP), and serum amyloid A (SAA1).
 Both C-reactive protein and serum amyloid A were found to be significantly increased in infected samples compared to healthy (Supplementary Figure 3).
 As expected, they also displayed no significant differences between E. faecalis and E. faecium infected samples.
 When evaluated via the EFS approach, these clinically validated biomarkers showed good, but not the best performance in our dataset, ranking 12rd and 47th respectively.
 Subsequent ROC analysis showed these proteins were able to differentiate infected from uninfected samples with a high degree of sensitivity and specificity as expected, displaying AUC values of 0.97 and 0.92 respectively (Supplementary Figure 3).

 Due to the importance of cytokines as modulators of the immune system, we were interested in querying our data to see if we could uncover any indication of differences in cytokine profiles by bacteremia type.
-Since cytokines are not readily detected in plasma using untargeted mass spectrometry based proteomics due to their low levels of absolute abundance 35, we inferred cytokine profiles using previously reported methods in which known interactions between proteins and cytokines are leveraged to infer cytokine abundance 36.
+Since cytokines are not readily detected in plasma using untargeted mass spectrometry-based proteomics due to their low levels of absolute abundance 35, we inferred cytokine profiles using previously reported methods in which known interactions between proteins and cytokines are leveraged to infer cytokine abundance 36.
 Using this technique, we saw that the inferred amount of TNF alpha was significantly increased in EcB infected samples compared to healthy samples (p.adj <= 0.05) (Supplementary Figure 6).
 We also observed a trend where many other cytokines were increased in infected relative to healthy, most notably in IL-6, but they did not rise to our alpha level of 0.05 denoting statistical significance.

 Differences in Systemic Plasma Profiles in Between ECB caused by E. faecalis and E. faecium